khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Emoji

-Emoji buttons provide the user with visual to signify what the emotion users have attributed to the parent object.
-They only contain an emoji label and convert to a selected state when pressed.
+Emoji buttons provide the user with a visual to indicate what emotion has been attributed to the parent object.
+They only contain an emoji character and convert to a [selected](#selected) state when pressed.

 [[Example:button-emoji]]